telefonicaid/lwm2m-node-lib/README.md

 The [Open Mobile Alliance Lightweight M2M protocol](http://openmobilealliance.org/about-oma/work-program/m2m-enablers/) is a machine to machine communication protocol built over [COAP](https://tools.ietf.org/html/draft-ietf-core-coap), and meant to communicate resource constrained devices.
 The protocol defines two roles for the devices: a Lightweight M2M Client (the constrained device) and a Lightweight M2M Server (meant to consume the device data and control its execution).

-This library aims to provide a simple way to build a Lightweight M2M Server with Node.js, giving an abstraction over the COAP Protocol based on function calls and handlers.
+This library aims to provide a simple way to build Lightweight M2M Servers and Clients with Node.js, giving an abstraction over the COAP Protocol based on function calls and handlers.
 The provided features are:
 * Creation of a server listening to Client calls for the LWTM2M Interfaces, linked to handlers defined by the user.
 * Registry of devices connected to the server (in-memory registry for the first version).
-* Server calls to the registered devices in the registry (for Device Management Interface mostly).
+* Server calls to the registered devices in the registry (for Device Management Interface mostly) to retrieve information.

-How to start (command line clients)
+The library also provides command line clients to test both its client and server capabilities.

 ## Command line applications
 The library provides two command line applications in order to help developing both Lightweight M2M clients and/or servers.
 This applications can be used to simulate the behavior of one of the peers of the communication.
 Both of them use the iotagent-lwm2m-lib library to serve all the LWTM2M requests.
 The following sections explain the basic features of each one.